Golgautier/nke-labs/NKE_activation/readme.md

 *Difficulty: 1/5*

-## Summary:
+# Summary:

-This exercise will teach you how to deploy a kubernets cluster with Nutanix Kubernetes Engine.
+This exercise will teach you how to deploy activate Nutanix Kubernetes Engine on a Nutanix Cluster.

----

-### Prerequisites
+# Prerequisites
 * A Nutanix cluster
 * A Prism Central (>PC.2023.1.0.1), connected to his hosting cluster
 * Admin credentials for this Prism Central

 Note that this exercise can be done only once per Prism Central.

----

-## Exercise
+# Exercise

 1. Enable Marketplace
     <details>